-- Review, analyse and evaluate their own and others' strengths and weaknesses and read and react to different game situations as they develop - Have a clear idea of how to develop their own and others' work.
-Recognise and suggest patterns of play which will increase chances of success and develop methods to outwit opponents - Understand ways (criteria) to judge performance and identify specific parts to continue to work upon. - Use my awareness of space and others to make good decisions - Effectively disguise what they are about to do next.
-Use variety and creativity to engage an audience - Respond imaginatively to different situations, adapting and adjusting their skills, movements or tactics so they are different from or in contrast to others - Link actions and develop sequences of movements that express their own ideas.
-Change tactics, rules or tasks to make activities more fun or challenging
+- Review, analyse and evaluate my own and others' strengths and weaknesses and I can read and react to different game situations as they develop - Have a clear idea of how to develop my own and others' work.
+I can recognise and suggest patterns of play which will increase chances of success and I can develop methods to outwit opponents - Understand ways (criteria) to judge performance and I can identify specific parts to continue to work upon. - I can use my awareness of space and others to make good decisions - Effectively disguise what I am about to do next.
+I can use variety and creativity to engage an audience - Respond imaginatively to different situations, adapting and adjusting my skills, movements or tactics so they are different from or in contrast to others - Link actions and develop sequences of movements that express my own ideas.
+I can change tactics, rules or tasks to make activities more fun or challenging

-In Science the children will:
+In Science the children will: Electrical circuits and components